 Len deeply appreciates the diversity of God's people and is eager to gather students to discuss the impact of faith on identity.
 She recently served as the Minister for Community, Care, and Connection at Arch Street Presbyterian Church in Philadelphia and was previously the Associate Pastor for Christian Education and Youth at Hopewell Presbyterian Church in Huntersville, North Carolina.
 Len is originally from Knoxville, Tennessee, and graduated from Maryville College with a degree in mathematics and education.

 Andrew and Len met while completing their Master of Divinity degrees from Princeton Theological Seminary, and are excited to be serving as partners in ministry.

-The Rev. Dr. Joyce Tompkins has served as Religious and Spiritual Life Advisor at Swarthmore College for ten years.
+The Rev. Dr. Joyce Tompkins has worked with students at Swarthmore College for 13 years and is the Director of Religious and Spiritual Life and the Interfaith Center.
 She also serves as part-time Priest Associate at Trinity Episcopal Church in Swarthmore (across the street from the college – very easy commute!)
 She holds a B.A. in Classics from Cornell University and an M. Div from The General Theological Seminary in New York.
 In 2013 she completed her D. Min at Hartford Seminary, with a focus on interfaith college chaplaincy.
-She has more than thirty years of experience as a parish priest, having served parishes in New Jersey, Massachusetts, and Wisconsin before her move to Swarthmore.
+She has more than thirty years of experience as a parish priest, having served parishes in New Jersey, Massachusetts, and Wisconsin before moving to Swarthmore.
 She is married to Doug, also an Episcopal priest, and they have three grown sons.
 When not working, she is often seen running with her dog, Buttercup, across campus and through the Crum Woods.